zampierimatteo91/zampierimatteo91/README.md

 ---
-## 🎲 interests
+## 🎯 interests
 I consider myself quite inept in keeping still with only one interest at any time.
 I believe that one burden of today's society is that of rewarding individuals that specialize in one thing, thus promoting a sense of guilt in everyone that is drawn to multiple interests.
 This notwithstaning, I can recognize some staples that I always hop around:
-- weightlifting / movement
+- 🏋️‍♂️ weightlifting / movement
-- reading
+- 📗 reading
-- boardgames and videogames
+- 🎲 boardgames and videogames
-- getting lost in nature and appreciating what is good on this Earth
+- 🌲 getting lost in nature and appreciating what is good on this Earth
-- cooking
+- 🍲 cooking
-- drawing
+- 🖍️ drawing
-- philosophising over the unnecessary``
+- 🗣️ philosophising over the unnecessary
-- dreaming of fighting alongside Aragorn
+- 🧝 dreaming of fighting alongside Aragorn

 <!--
 **zampierimatteo91/zampierimatteo91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.